Op-amp Tutorial Includes:

 The non-inverting amplifier offers the opportunity of providing a very high input impedance level.

-it is found that the op amp input impedance for the circuit is at least the that between non-inverting and inverting inputs, which is typically 1 MΩ to 10 TΩ, plus the impedance of the path from the inverting input to ground i.e. R1 in parallel with R2. it is this circuit that is used when requiring very high levels of input impedance.
+it is found that the input impedance for this op amp circuit is at least the that between non-inverting and inverting inputs, which is typically 1 MΩ to 10 TΩ, plus the impedance of the path from the inverting input to ground i.e. R1 in parallel with the resistor R2. it is this circuit that is used when requiring very high levels of input impedance.

 Often the choice is down to individual preference, but either way the input impedance must be taken into account, whether high or low.